Questioning the “Authentic” Self

 We’re told to be ourselves.
 But where did we learn what that really means?
 What counts as sincere, open, or real?
 Those ideas didn’t just show up.
 We picked them up from other people, from culture, and from what gets praised or rejected.

 Maybe ask yourself.
-In which roles do you feel most like yourself?
+In which roles you feel most like yourself?
 And where do you notice yourself changing or performing?
 What would it feel like to be more at ease in one of those situations?

-But I do have another very important question.
-If no one was there to see you, would you still try to be authentic?
+But I do have another very important question: If no one was there to see you, would you still try to be authentic?

 And if the answer is yes, who are you trying to be authentic for?

-Thanks a bunch for reading!
+Thanks for reading.

 Discover more from Aleye Boyle